cpierard/cpierard.github.io/_posts/2022-07-18-hydrothermal.md

 ### Horizontal kinetic energy spectrum

 It is convenient to compute the PSD of a signal to see the different forcings present at this particular location.
 We calculated this with the speed recorded with the AquaDopp instrument, obtaining the horizontal kinetic energy (HKE) spectra for all years with available data.
 To simplify the analysis, we selected the 2012 and 2017 HKE spectrum estimates, based on their similarity with the other years.
-These estimates are shown in Figure 4.3.
+These estimates are shown in Figure 3.
 We can classify the spectrum in frequency bands according to the type of motions occurring in the different time ranges.
 The first region corresponds to frequencies smaller than a period of 100 days for 2017 and 40 days for 2012.
 In this band, both curves display a nearly white flat band.
-The following band corresponds to the geostrophic eddy range and it is defined between the period 100 days up to the inertial frequency f, which is the local Coriolis frequency defined as f = 2Ωsinθ.
-In this band, the HKE estimate falls in an approximate power-law σ−b (where σ is the frequency and b is a constant), this band is geostrophically balanced, bellow the surface boundary layer.
-The internal waves band is located at frequencies between f < σ < N (where N is the Brunt-Vaisala frequency).
+The following band corresponds to the geostrophic eddy range and it is defined between the period 100 days up to the inertial frequency $$f$$, which is the local Coriolis frequency defined as $$f = 2\Omega \sin \theta$$.
+In this band, the HKE estimate falls in an approximate power law $$\sigma−b$$ (where $$\sigma$$ is the frequency and $$b$$ is a constant), this band is geostrophically balanced, bellow the surface boundary layer.
+The internal waves band is located at frequencies between $$f < \sigma < N$$ (where $$N$$ is the Brunt-Vaisala frequency).
 This band follows as well an approximate power law and is controlled by gravity wave dynamics.
-Finally, the frequency band σ > N is dominated by small scale turbulence that results from the breaking of internal waves.
+Finally, the frequency band $$\sigma > N$$ is dominated by small scale turbulence that results from the breaking of internal waves.

 <style>
 .aligncenter {